simran91/monkeysee/README.md

 The name MonkeySee comes from the phrase "Monkey See, Monkey Do" - in our case, Monkey See, and i'll write mods for the "Do" part (although of course, you can easily write your own mods too :)

+NOTE

+The package cannot currently read JPEG images.

+PNG, GIF's i have tried use a RGBA colour model, but JPEG's seem to use a YCbCr colour model (which we have not catered for in the code yet)